Building approvals ensure buildings are constructed to standards that address health and amenity, safety (structural and fire) and sustainability.

 - site plan;

-- floor plan for each storey, including location of smoke alarms;
+- floor plan for each storey, including the location of smoke alarms;

 - bracing, tie-down and framing design calculations for each storey, including engineer’s design certification (Form 15) for a steel frame;